thuruht/farwhy_uni/README.md

 # Farewell/Howdy Unified Project

-A unified administration dashboard for the Farewell and Howdy venues.
+A unified administration dashboard for the Farewell and Howdy venues in Kansas City, MO.

 ## Overview

-This project contains the admin dashboard and APIs for managing events, blog posts, and venue settings for the Farewell and Howdy platforms.
+This project contains the admin dashboard and APIs for managing events, blog posts, venue settings, and the drinks/food menu for the Farewell and Howdy platforms.
 It is built as a Cloudflare Workers application with a D1 database.

 ## Features